 In recent years, having anaesthesia has become very safe.
 Advances in equipment, medication and training mean serious problems are rare.

-Very rare possible complications include:
+Very rare possible complications of anaesthetics include: